Submitty/submitty.github.io/_docs/instructor/room_templates.md

 ```

+These files will soon _(fingers crossed)_ be prepared and installed
+by the Rainbow Grades configuration.

+### Selecting the Active Gradeable for Seating Assignments

 Once all the templates, configs, and by-user seating assignments are
-in place, the instructor can go the course settings page and select
+in place, the instructor specifies the gradeable from the Course Settings page:
-that gradeable as the room seating gradeable to use.

 ![](/images/room_templates_course_settings.png)